Seifelmasry2024/Seifelmasry2024/README.md

 - 🎨 I am a `Frontend developer`
 - :trophy: I Have `DEPI` Certification in Track `Front-End Development`
 - 💻 **Currently learning** `Back-End ( Dot Net )`
 - :boom: You can visit [My LinkedIn](https://www.linkedin.com/in/seif-elmasry-10491b21a/)
--  I’m a student at

 <br>